TOLOSAT/gravimetry-payload/README.md

     Any other name ideas are gladly welcome, X.

-    Change your variables, do your maths, and do your science.
+    Change your variables, do your maths, and do your Science.
     Let's go to space, y'all

     Process :